andredewes/aoai-smart-loadbalancing/README.md

         4. If there are no backends available (all are throttling), it will send the customer request to the first backend defined in the list and return its response

 ## :link: Related articles
-- A more detailed and user-friendly step-by-step article by [csiebler](https://github.com/csiebler): [Smart Load-Balancing for Azure OpenAI with Azure API Management](https://clemenssiebler.com/posts/smart-loadbalancing-for-azure-openai-with-api-management/)
+- The same load balancer logic but using Azure API Management: [Smart Load-Balancing for Azure OpenAI with Azure API Management](https://github.com/andredewes/apim-aoai-smart-loadbalancing)